Flea Bites VS Bed Bug Bites

-They are light brown sometimes reddish in colour and around 5mm long and around 2mm wide.
+They are light brown, sometimes reddish in colour and around 5mm long and around 2mm wide.
+But the size and colour would vary depending on the current life cycle stage of the bed bug.
 Unlike fleas, they are flattened vertically and oval.
 Being flightless, they have no hind wings, and their front ones are vestigial.

 Bed bugs are also more resilient than fleas.
 They can withstand a wider range of temperatures and atmospheric conditions through semi-hibernation.